 Taking into account the vantage point of those skyscrapers, I estimated that production either used the Tweed Courthouse or the Surrogate’s Court — both located on Chambers Street, just north of City Hall.
 After considering the window’s close proximity to trees, I started leaning more towards Tweed, which is situated inside City Hall Park.
 Then, after a little digging around, I found a couple photos taken inside a courtroom, showing the windows and doors, which matched the film perfectly.

 Tweed Courthouse is located on the north side of City Hall Park on Chambers Street and is supposedly New York City’s second permanent government building, following the adjacent City Hall (est. 1811).
 Starting in 1861, the marble courthouse took 20 years to build, delayed by the Civil War and a shake-up in “Boss” Tweed’s political group (who allegedly used the construction as way to facilitate an embezzling scheme).
-By the time the courthouse opened in 1861, William “Boss” Tweed had already died in jail after being convicted on charges of forgery and grand larceny.
-It is estimated that the building ended up costing taxpayers a whopping $250 million (adjusted for inflation), most of which ended up in the pockets of corrupt political leaders.
+By the time the courthouse opened in 1881, William “Boss” Tweed had already died in jail after being convicted on charges of forgery and grand larceny.
+It is estimated that the building ended up costing taxpayers around $250 million (adjusted for inflation), most of which ended up in the pockets of corrupt political leaders.

 Tweed Courthouse has been a landmarked building since 1984, but its destruction had been an ardent mission of civic leaders for most of the 20th century, probably because the building’s been so closely associated with the sordid crimes of “Boss” Tweed and his bloated construction costs.
 Ironically, the only thing that saved this courthouse from being razed in 1975 was a NYC fiscal crisis that made it impossible for the city to afford demolition costs, let alone the cost of building a replacement.